-Short answer AND Video activities (20 points each x 5 activities = 100 points)
+Short answer AND Video activities (10 points each x 5 activities = 50 points)

-Some weeks, there will be a short answer or video activity.
+This semester, there are 5 short answer or video activities.
 The short answer activity consists of answering questions from the readings.
 The video activities consist of watching the assigned video and answering the associated questions.
 Guidelines and rubrics for assignments will be provided in Canvas.
+All Video activities and Short answer assignments are due by the Sunday after the week of that module.